Looking for an easy guide on how to make a pie chart with CSS and HTML? Then you’ve come to the right place!

-A popular way to build frontend pie charts is by using one of the many chart libraries available, but if that’s not what you want — or you don’t want to add additional libraries to your project — you can build them from scratch using just HTML and CSS.
+A popular way to build frontend pie charts is by using one of the many chart libraries available, but if you don’t want to add additional libraries into your project, you can build one from scratch using just HTML and CSS.
+In this article, we’ll build an interactive pie chart that displays data about food consumption in a city using only HTML and CSS.
+Our completed project will look like the following:

 Jump ahead: